paul2keller/opt-out-vocab-id/draft-keller-aipref-vocab.md

 # Acknowledgments
 {:numbered="false"}

-The following individuals have been involved in the drafting of the proposal
+The following individuals have been involved in the drafting of the proposal:

 * Cullen Miller, Spawing.ai
 * Sebastian Posth, Liccium